apostrophecms/apostrophe/README.md

 You'll need to `npm install` the `node-apostrophe` npm package in your project, as well as `uploadfs`, `mongodb` and `express`.
 You might consider using [http://github.com/punkave/appy](appy), which eases the burden of setting up a typical Express app that supports all the usual stuff.
 But it's not a requirement.

-Here's the `initApos` function of the sample application [http://github.com/punkave/aposwiki](aposwiki).
-Notice this function invokes a callback when it's done. `wiki.js` makes good use of the `async` module to carry out its initialization tasks elegantly.
+Here's the `initApos` function of the sample application [http://github.com/punkave/apostrophe-sandbox](apostrophe-sandbox).
+Notice this function invokes a callback when it's done. `app.js` makes good use of the `async` module to carry out its initialization tasks elegantly.
+Here we also initialize other modules that snap into Apostrophe:

     function initApos(callback) {
+      require('apostrophe-twitter')({ apos: apos, app: app });
+      require('apostrophe-rss')({ apos: apos, app: app });

+      async.series([initAposMain, initAposPages], callback);

+      function initAposMain(callback) {
+        console.log('initAposMain');
         return apos.init({
-        files: appy.files,
-        areas: appy.areas,
-        pages: appy.pages,
+          db: db,
           app: app,
           uploadfs: uploadfs,
           permissions: aposPermissions,
+          // Allows us to extend shared layouts
+          partialPaths: [ __dirname + '/views/global' ]
         }, callback);
       }

-"What are `appy.files`, `appy.areas` and `appy.pages`?"
-MongoDB collections.
-You are responsible for connecting to MongoDB and creating these three collection objects, then providing them to Apostrophe.
-(Hint: it's pretty convenient with Appy.)
-For best results, `areas` and `pages` should both have a unique index on the `slug` property.
-The `areas` collection is used for independent areas, while the `pages` collection is handy when areas should be logically grouped together (consider the "main" and "sidebar" content areas of a webpage, for instance).
-Apostrophe's getArea, putArea and getPage methods make all that easy for you as you'll see below.
+      function initAposPages(callback) {
+        console.log('initAposPages');
+        pages = require('apostrophe-pages')({ apos: apos, app: app }, callback);
+      }
+    }

+"Where does db come from?"
+It's a MongoDB native database connection.
+(Hint: convenient to set up with Appy, or just use mongodb-native yourself.)
+Apostrophe's getArea, putArea and getPage methods utilize these.

 "What is `app`?" `app` is your Express 3.0 app object.
 See the Express documentation for how to create an application.
 Again, Appy helps here.

 "What is `uploadfs`?" [http://github.com/punkave/uploadfs](uploadfs) is a module that conveniently stores uploaded files in either the local filesystem or S3, whichever you like.
-See `wiki.js` for an example of configuration.
+See `app.js` in the `apostrophe-sandbox` project for an example of configuration.
 You'll create an `uploadfs` instance, initialize it and then pass it in here.

 "What is `aposPermissions`?"
 A function you define to decide who is allowed to edit content.
 If you skip this parameter, Apostrophe allows everyone to edit everything - not safe in production of course, but convenient in the early development stages.

-To understand configuration in detail, you should really check out `wiki.js`.
+To understand configuration in detail, you should really check out `app.js`.
 Please don't suffer without reading that simple and well-commented example.

 ### Making Sure Apostrophe Is In The Browser